TheClimateCorporation/iron_hide/README.md

 Add this line to your application's Gemfile:

-    gem 'iron_hide'
+    gem 'iron_hide', path: '/path/to/source'

 And then execute:

-    $ bundle
+    $ bundle install

-Or install it yourself as:
+Or build and install it yourself as:

+    $ gem build '/path/to/iron_hide.gemspec'
-    $ gem install iron_hide
+    $ gem install iron_hide.gem

 ## Usage